AntonTsk/Django-Blog/README.md

 # Django-blog
-Blog written in Python using the Django framework
+Blog written in Python using the Flask framework